Keto Diet Beginner Guide: Keto Rules for the First Three Weeks

 - Eat enough protein.
 Between 15-25% of your daily calories should come from protein.
 Too much, and you may not eat enough fat to feel energetic.
 Too little, and your body will start to cannibalize your muscle tissue for its protein needs.

 - Follow the Basic Ketogenic Meal Template.
+As you know, my focus is making keto easy.
+I created the Basic Keto Meal Template to make deciding what your keto meal should look like easy.
 Each meal should include a palm-sized portion of protein, a handful of non-starchy vegetables, and at least a couple of spoonfuls of fat.

 - Track your macros.
 Until you are familiar with how much fat, protein and carbs are in the foods you eat, it is difficult to keep on track without keeping track.
-First figure out what your macros should be, then track them daily for three weeks.
+If you aren’t sure what Macros are, start with this article.
+Then figure out what your macros should be, then track them daily for three weeks.
 You can use an app like MyFitnessPal and enter the foods you eat each day or you can follow a program that has figured it all for you, like No Cook Keto.

 - Drink water.
 Ketosis is diuretic by nature, which means you are shedding water faster than when eating a high carb diet.
 You don’t want to add dehydration to the process of transitioning into being ketone adapted!